brugr9/UEPluginVolumeCreator/README.md

   * Default Value: `4096.0`
   * Range: [`1.0`, `4096.0`]
   * Info: Window Width in Hounsfield Units (aka range or contrast)
-* Window Range
+* Window Border
   * Left
     * Type: `Float`
     * Default Value: `-1000.0`
     * Range: [`-1000.0`, `3096.0`]
+    * Info: Window lower border value; which is calculated (not editable, for information only).
   * Right
     * Type: `Float`
     * Default Value: `3096.0`
     * Range: [`-1000.0`, `3096.0`]
-  * Info: Window Left and Right Border which are calculated, not editable, for information only.
+    * Info: Window upper border value; which is calculated (not editable, for information only).
 * Window Mask
   * Type: `Boolean`
   * Default Value: `true`